Mapping the Trail - Accountability, SARC, LCAP and BOP

 Mandated by state law in 1988, a School Accountability Report Card (SARC) is required of all public schools that receive state funding.
 The purpose of the SARC is to supply information and data to all stakeholders, such as parents and the community, so that they can be informed about the progress of and draw comparisons between schools.
-This document also serves to show the progress schools make in meeting their goals and provides environmental, resource, and demographic data.
+This document also serves to show the progress schools make in meeting their goals and providing environmental, resource, and demographic data.

 What is the SARC comprised of?